 Citrix ADC as a SAML IdP

 The SAML IdP (Identity Provider) is a SAML entity that is deployed on the customer network.
 The IdP receives requests from the SAML SP and redirects users to a logon page, where they must enter their credentials.
-The IdP authenticates these credentials with the user directory (external authentication server, such as LDAP) and then generates a SAML assertion that is sent to the SP.
+The IdP authenticates these credentials with the active directory (external authentication server, such as LDAP) and then generates a SAML assertion that is sent to the SP.

 The SP validates the token, and the user is then granted access to the requested protected application.